connorswitala/Chemistry-Solver/README.md

 print_properties(gas);
 ```

 This function will display every thermodynamic quantity you may need in `mix gas`.
-The quantities that are printed in this function are denoted in the structure definition [here](./libraries/includes/thermoObjs.h).

-## Sample Code

-Code is already setup to test the functionality of this repository.
-To check it out, open [minimize.cpp](./source/).

 ## Documentation